 - Ben Chambers is pursuing a Ph.D. in Computational Engineering at the University of Tennessee, Chattanooga.

-- Elijah Jensen is pursuing a Ph.D. in Electrical Engineering at the University of Vermont.
+- Elijah Jensen is pursuing a Ph.D. in Physics (Materials) at the University of Louisville.

 - Arek Piasecki is working for Electrolux in Springfield, Tennessee.

-- Megan Wolfe is pursuing a Ph.D. in Physics at Drexel University.
+- Megan Wolfe is pursuing a Ph.D. in Physics (Biophysics) at Drexel University.

 - Mary Kathrine Colquitt was accepted to the Medical Physics program at Georgia Tech.

-- Will Cooke is working as a Software Engineer for Schweitzr Engineering Laboratories, Inc. in Pullman, WA.
+- Will Cooke is working as a Software Engineer for ForceX in Clarksville.

 - Jessie Hodgkins